buildingblocs/2021/events/codecombat/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ivipHjEro54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<p style="color:#DB7C2E;">Held on 1st June, with workshop dates found on our <a href="https://go.buildingblocs.sg/signup"> eventyay</a>, the tournament would take place in either of the 4 classroom-only arenas: Wakka Maul (CS1), Blazing Battle, Infinite Inferno, Power Peak (CS2)!<br>More details regarding how the tournament will be held will be confirmed soon.
+<p style="color:#DB7C2E;">Held on 1st June, with workshop dates found on our <a href="https://go.buildingblocs.sg/signup"> eventyay</a>, the tournament will take place in either of the 4 classroom-only arenas: Wakka Maul (CS1), Blazing Battle, Infinite Inferno, Power Peak (CS2)!<br>More details regarding how the tournament will be held will be confirmed soon.
 Do check back for updates! </p>

 <p style="color:#DB7C2E;">Interested?
 Do join us!</p>